Recognizing Tree Hazards in Stewartsville, NJ

 - recent change in grade or soil level, or other construction

-The following are defects or signs of possible defects in rural trees (see image):
+The following are defects or signs of possible defects in Rural trees (see image above):

 - recent site construction, grading and tree removal, clearing of forests for development